Dave & Buster's: Even More Attractive Now

 One other risk to note is D&B's future lease obligations.
 The company does not own its locations outright, and future lease obligations average about $78 million a year through 2021.
 Like debt instruments, lease obligations become a problem if the company is unable to pay.

-Judging by the experience of amusement parks and movie theaters, there is reason to believe that people will still visit arcades like D&B even in times of economic hardship.
-However, theaters and parks saw spending on concessions fall somewhat during the Recession years, so the constant foot traffic does not necessarily translate into growth.
+Judging by the experience of amusement parks and movie theaters, there is a reason to believe that people will still visit arcades like D&B even in times of economic hardship.
+However, theaters and parks saw spending on concessions fall somewhat during the recession years, so the constant foot traffic does not necessarily translate into growth.

 Conclusion